 - In a stand mixer or large bowl, stir the cake mix and pudding mix together.
 Drain the pineapple juice into a measuring cup and add enough milk to make 1 Cup of liquid.
 Add this with the eggs, rum flavor extract and the other stick of melted butter called for in the recipe to the cake mixture; following the instructions on the box.

 - Carefully pour the batter over the fruit.
 Place the bundt pan on a baking sheet and bake as instructed for a bundt cake on the cake mix box.
-In order to prevent problems with the cake being too moist, soft, or cracking, cover the pan with foil half way through baking and then uncovering for the last 10 minutes.
+In order to prevent problems with the cake being too moist, soft, or cracking, cover the pan with foil half way through baking and then uncovered for the last 10 minutes.
 The cake is done when an inserted knife comes out clean.

 - Cool for 10 minutes in the pan.
 Slide a knife around the edges including the inner ring.